ballenwillis/vacancies/README.md

 - If you are hosting your project remotely, please answer the following questions:
   1. what platform have you used (e.g., cPanel, AWS...)?

   We will be using AWS to host our API and our database using RDS and EC2.
-Our advanced function
   2. fill in Project Setup Report URL on your project page.
 - Database Setup: please answer the following questions:
   1. What relational database system have you used?

     We are using PostgresQL.

   2. How you plan to import real data?

     We will collect real data through Google forms.
 We have pretty wide reach in both the tech world and the student ecosystem.
 This will not be hard to collect.
 The harder part will be either creating fake profiles or convincing people to signup for the app in order for us to post their project.